 Application 5.2.
-A block of mass 20.4 kg rests on a rough incline of coefficient of static friction 0 = 0.6 and held by a cable parallel to the incline connected to a counterweight of 10.2 kg through a pulley as shown in figure 5.13.
-Determine the interval of variation of the angle  of the incline that holds the static equilibrium of the block.
+A block of mass 20.4 kg rests on a rough incline of coefficient of static friction 0 = 0.6 and is held by a cable parallel to the incline and connected to a counterweight of 10.2 kg through a pulley, as shown in Figure 5.13.
+Determine the interval of the angle  for which the block remains in static equilibrium.